-I am so glad to share these good books with you and I cannot express how happy I am to have been able to find and use them.
+I am glad to share these good books with you and I cannot express how happy I am to have been able to find and use them myself.

 The books on this page and the Douay Rheims New Testament are most of what we needed to teach the Faith to our children in high school: Bible (we have an audio on our website), Liturgy, Saints, Catechism (see our own helpful resources).

 On thinking of it, the Fr.
 Lasance Roman Missal alone covers the first three pretty well.
-No white out necessary. :-)
+No Wite Out necessary. :-)

 Anyway, I hope these lists are helpful to you.
-It is so hard to find discerning lists without the good recommendations of those you trust.
+It is so hard to find discerning lists without the good recommendations of people that you trust.

-Long story short, here are some helpful ideas I've used to get around tainted "Catholic" textbooks by using "real" books.
+Long story short, here are some helpful ideas that I have used to get around tainted "Catholic" textbooks by using "real" books.